-I have selected five of the best places in the Great lakes area to step away to another time and place for laughter and learning with your kids.
+I have selected five of the best places in the Great Lakes area to step away to another time and enjoy laughter and screen free entertainment.

-Ohio: Great Lakes Medieval Faire – Jousting tournaments, storytelling, and merriment
+Great Lakes Medieval Faire – Jousting tournaments, storytelling, and merriment in Ohio

 From pirates with seafaring songs and Celts with Highland Games to Vikings and warriors, each of the themed weekends augments the fun of a day away.
-Location on the planet:
+Details:

 Michigan Renaissance Festival – Knights, maidens, and magical creatures

 (weekends mid-August to the end of September).
 Step back in time and walk among knights, jesters, troubadours, and members of the royal court.
 Hear Hob the Singing Troll and listen to the Celtic music of Stone Clover or tap your toes to the Crannog.
-Marvel at the rope-walking; learn the history of falconry; see interactive children's shows with handmade puppets; fantasy face painting and vintage hair braiding.
-The artisans and shopkeepers span the gamut of fair offerings including Land of Merrimen - costumes for children, fairy wing from Fairy Winks, and shoulder puppets from Midsummer Knight’s Dream.
-Bonus points:
+Marvel at the rope-walking and learn about the art and sport of falconry.
+See interactive children's shows with handmade puppets and look for fantasy face painting and vintage hair braiding.
+The artisans and shopkeepers span the gamut of fair offerings including Land of Merrimen - costumes for children, fairy wings from Fairy Winks, and the most magical shoulder puppets from Midsummer Knight’s Dream.
+Bonus Points:

 To make the fair experience even quirkier unique contest are held each weekend and include Scotch egg eating, and pickle pie eating.
-Location on the planet:
+Details:

 Minnesota Renaissance Festival – Royal parades, face painting, and pony rides

 (weekends mid-August to the end of September).
-Step into village life as it may have been during the 16th with King Henry and Lady Elizabeth.
+Step into village life as it may have been during the 16th with King Henry and his Queen.
 More than 50 free children's activities make a day at the festival loads of fun for tykes.
 Fancy hair braiding, festive face painting and hand castings add to the atmosphere.
 Family-friendly entertainment is staged through the festival.
-Enjoy moments with Zilch the Tory Steller; laugh at the antics of the Wacky Chickens; watch Pizpor the Magician or see the popular Robin Hood Show.
+Enjoy moments with Zilch the Tory Steller and laugh at the antics of the Wacky Chickens.
+Watch Pizpor the Magician or see the popular Robin Hood Show.
 In addition to jousting, royal parades, the antics of jesters and music of bards, children are often thrilled by the petting zoo, sheep herding and pony rides.
 The Secret Garden and the Fairy Wing Forest add a magical dimension to the festival.
-Bonus points:
+Bonus Points:

 Look for the festival’s Princess Court where young children are invited to play princess for a day while learning graceful behavior, proper etiquette and manners.
-Location on the planet:
+Details: